International trade

 Quarterly estimates are based on the statistics available in national and international sources for some 150 economies, representing over 85% of total international services trade.

-* Other represents a heterogeneous group of products dominated by various business services, telecommunications and computer services, intellectual-property, insurance and financial services.
+"Services other than transport and travel" represents a heterogeneous group dominated by various business services, telecommunications and computer services, intellectual-property, insurance and financial services.
 They are further comprised of construction, personal, cultural and recreational services, and government goods and services (n.i.e.).
 For this presentation, manufacturing, processing and repair services are also included under other.

 Full metadata are available in our Data Centre for Services (BPM6): Trade and growth by main service-category, quarterly.